Alfresco/alfresco-ssl-generator/README.md

 * When accessing SOLR from a browser, the browser is client of SOLR

-  * Repository key must be installed on the browser in order to access SOLR Web Console
+  * Browser key must be installed on the browser in order to access SOLR Web Console

 Additionally, to support Alfresco *encryption* feature, a metadata cyphering key is generated and included on a *keystore* to be used by the Repository.